SBCConnect/documentation/docs/pages/voice-enable-a-new-user.md

                     Write-Host
                     Write-Host "Are you sure you want to off-board this user from Teams Calling?" -ForegroundColor Yellow Write-Host
-                    Write-Host "yes    Disable and remove all calling capabilities and numbers from the user" Write-Host "n      Select a new user"
+                    Write-Host "yes    Remove all calling capabilities and numbers from the user" Write-Host "n      Select a new user"
                     Write-Host "e      Exit script with no changes" Write-Host